iron-meteor/iron-router/README.md

 });
 ```

-You can call the Route's path function to get a path for a given parameters
+You can call the Route's path function to get a path for a given parameter
 object.
 For example:

 ```javascript
 Router.routes['postShow'].path({_id: 1}) => '/posts/1'
 ```

-You can pass query parameters and a hash value as an optino like this:
+You can pass query params and a hash value as an option like this:

 ```javascript
 Router.routes['postShow'].path({_id: 1}, {